javateapoint/javaivprep/README.md

 - How would you design least recently used cache [LRU], initial  capacity should be configurable and if capacity exceeds LRU element should be removed

 - Find first non repeating Character in String

+- Finds the pivot element in the array where the sum of elements to the left equals the sum of elements to the right.
+If no such pivot exists, returns 0.

 ## Questions on Java Stream Api if Employee Class is Given:
 - Find max sal of employee